wp-plugins/list-yo-files/readme.txt

 = 1.11 =

-This update is recommended for everyone.
-Please update.
+This is a minor update, but is recommended for everyone.

 = 1.10 =